-I was recently chatting with Nick Anderer, chef of Danny Meyers' Maialino about his incredible poached eggs (I became enamored of them a few weeks back when I had them at brunch*) and we got onto the subject of pasta, something which is dear to both of our hearts.
+I was recently chatting with Nick Anderer, chef of Danny Meyers' Maialino about his incredible poached eggs and we got onto the subject of pasta, something which is dear to both of our hearts.
 At Maialino, they have both fresh, house-made pasta and dried pasta on the menu, which, according to Anderer, "are like two completely different beasts.
 We should almost have different sections on the menu for them."

 You'd never make a spaghetti alla carbonara out of fresh pasta, for example, just as a dried pappardelle wouldn't do justice to a rich suckling pig ragú.
 His favorite brand of dried pasta?
 Pasta Mancini, a small artisanal brand created by Massimo Mancini, a third generation wheat farmer who is attempting to bring back the old tradition of vertical integration back to pasta.
 That is, his hand is in every step of the process, from growing and harvesting the wheat, to making, drying, and even promoting the pasta.

 "I love that even with the dried pasta, there's a handmade look," Anderer told me.
 "If you look at the mezze maniche, for example, each tube is a slightly different length.
 It makes the dish more interesting to eat."

 As it turns out, I actually had the chance to meet with the 42-year-old Mancini a couple weeks ago when he was visiting New York.
 As as former consultant for mega-brand Barilla, he's seen both sides of the spectrum—the industrial, and the artisanal—and as a consequence, has no problems mixing old tradition with new technologies.
 "Often people think old things are better, but I don't think so.
 Technology changes, and it's best to try out the new to see how it works with the old."